cocomon2019/LA-Homeless-Encampments/README.md

 15. Longitude: Mapping Location
 16. Location: duplicate entry of the latitude

 Other supporting data include City Employee Payroll from Ron Galperin LA Controller at https://controllerdata.lacity.org/Payroll/City-Employee-Payroll/pazn-qyym/data.
 This data contain the payroll information for all Los Angeles City Employees including the City’s three proprietary department: Water & Power, Airports and Harbor, which contain 371,455 records.
+Los Angeles Homesless Service Authority shows record of the homeless count by Community/City.

 Data Cleaning and Analysis